AmirTEbi/sCIN/tutorial/README.md

 These arguments are minimal and feel free to add more if needed.
 You can see the examples of these functions in `sCIN/models`.

 Moreover, you can define an `assess` function for all evaluations on embeddings (example is in `sCIN/benchmarks/assess.py`).

+to see how to use sCIN for paired and unpaired multi-omics integration please refer to `demo.ipynb`.